dgosselin-p4/deployment/cluster_install/README.md

 Supported OSes are CentOS 6, RedHat 6, and Ubuntu 12.04.

-This script must be run as root on the coordinator node.
+This script must be run as root.

 The user account <username> (default is "scidb") must be present on all nodes with the same password and home directory.
 You must know the password for "root" and <username> on all nodes.